A multiple architecture revealing the cultural and natural Filipino heritage

 The Rainbow Tree is a staggered geometric stack of 1,200 modules, each with sides measuring 4 meters sides and a height varying between 3.2 to 4.8 meters.
 All these mass timber modules are prefabricated and standardized in a factory with a very high degree of precision.
 They are directly inspired by the “Bahay Kubo” (literally, cubic houses, also known as “Nipa Huts”).

-These indigenous nomadic houses were made of natural materials from the forest such as wood, bamboo, and palm leaves.
+These indigenous nomadic houses were made of natural materials from the forest such as wood, bamboo (read also the story of IBUKU), and palm leaves.
 Before the arrival of the Spanish colonizers with their stone-base constructions, this traditional Filipino rural house originally rested on stilts and was anchored to the trunk of trees near the rice fields, coconut palms, and orchards.

 These bio-based “Bahay Kubo” breathe!
 They are in symbiosis with nature.
 Their architectural identity reveals that they are based on ventilation, large open interior spaces, and terrace networks adapted to the tropical climate.
 These three foundations are the basis of the architectural concept for building a CLT (Cross Laminated Timber) tower.